What Are You REALLY Afraid Of ?

 Yes of course there will be some discomfort as you start to get accustomed to managing feelings in healthy ways.
 Of course there will be awkwardness at first in social situations.
 And yes, maybe for a while you will be at a loss as to what to do with your time.

 But the majority of stress from quitting comes from obsessing about what you are missing.

 You know exactly what you are missing – endless hangovers, constantly feeling lethargic, stuck in an endless cycle of wanting and not wanting.
 You don’t want it.
 You want more for yourself.

-If you want a little help getting past the fears and shifting your mindset, why not sign up for a free consult to see how we can help you.
+If you want a little help getting past the fears and shifting your mindset, why not sign up for a consult to see how we can help you.